 Annual income is the total income earned over one year before taxes, also referred to as gross annual income.

-When applying for a mortgage loan, lenders will only be able to include income that is consistent, such as wages and salary, or income you will be receiving for at least the next 3 years.
+When applying for a loan, lenders will only be able to include consistent income, such as wages and salary, or income you will be receiving for at least the next three years.

-For child support and alimony you’ll need to have a court order showing you will be receiving the income for at least the next 36 months in order to include it.
+For child support and alimony, you’ll need to have a court order showing you will be receiving the income for at least the next 36 months to include it.

 Net income is your annual income after taxes have been deducted.

-Household income refers to the total gross income from all members in your household.
+Household income refers to the total gross income from all members of your household.
 This type of income is mainly used for programs not related to financing or lending.